-Keeping a good, supportive circle of people around you is not only important for your happiness, it’s crucial to your health.
-According to a 10 year Australian study published in The Journal of Epidemiology & Community Health, participants that had a solid circle of supportive friends were 22% more likely to live longer than those without.
+Keeping a good, supportive circle of people around you is not only important for your happiness, but it’s also crucial to your health.
+According to a 10-year Australian study published in The Journal of Epidemiology & Community Health, participants that had a solid circle of supportive friends were 22% more likely to live longer than those without.
 It may be time to make sure the people in your life are adding to it, instead of taking it away.

 Take a look at the signs below and evaluate!